WilloDude/dangpt/README.md

-# dangpt
+# dan-gpt zeta-gpt
-DAN Mode Enablrf
+DAN Mode Enabled

 For version V2 and lower.